johannschopplich/kirby-helpers/README.md

 # Kirby Helpers

-A comprehensive toolkit that extends Kirby CMS with essential development utilities.
-This plugin consolidates commonly needed functionality into a single, well-integrated package, eliminating the need for multiple separate plugins.

-## Why Kirby Helpers?

-Building modern Kirby websites often requires the same set of tools: environment variable management, SEO meta tags, XML sitemaps, URL redirects, and modern build tool integration.
-Instead of installing and configuring multiple plugins, Kirby Helpers provides these essential features in one cohesive package, designed to work seamlessly together.
+Environment variables, SEO meta tags, XML sitemaps, URL redirects, and Vite integration for Kirby – the utilities most projects re-implement, in one plugin.

 ## Features

 ### ⚡️ Environment Variables

-Load `.env` files automatically and access variables through a global `env()` helper function.
-Perfect for managing API keys, database credentials, and environment-specific settings securely.
+Load `.env` files and read variables through a global `env()` helper, with type coercion and fallbacks.

 ```php
 // .env file support with fallbacks